 At the end of the fourth complete academic semester of regular functioning by the Faculty Senate and every five years thereafter, there shall be constituted a Faculty Senate Review Committee.
 It shall be composed of three faculty senators elected by that body and three members elected by the instructional faculty.
+This committee shall review the working and effectiveness of the Faculty Senate and shall make any recommendations it deems necessary regarding it to the Senate and to the instructional faculty for their deliberation and action.

-This i.
+i.
 Amendments